vercel/next.js/docs/advanced-features/dynamic-import.md

 ## Basic usage

-In the following example, `DynamicComponent` will be dynamically loaded by the page:
+In the following example, the module `../components/hello` will be dynamically loaded by the page:

 ```jsx
 import dynamic from 'next/dynamic'